- Top Rated New York City Divorce Attorney

 Note: In cases of high-net-worth divorce, the formula described above may vary based on other additional factors.

-How Will Property be Split in the Divorce?
+How Will Property be Split in the Divorce Proceedings?

 The division of property between partners or spouses is a critical matter to be resolved in any divorce.
-If you’re in the midst of a divorce in New York, you should seek legal counsel to ensure the fair distribution of your assets.
-If you lack proper guidance, you may not have the opportunity for claiming the funds and properties legally entitled to you.
+If you’re in the midst of a serious divorce proceeding in New York, you should seek legal counsel to ensure the fair distribution of your assets.
+If you lack proper guidance, you may not have the opportunity to claim the funds and properties legally entitled to you.

 Under New York’s divorce laws, the court only divides marital property that’s acquired during the marriage of the spouses looking to get divorced regardless of who made the purchase.
 A spouse is only allowed to keep their separate property that’s not purchased throughout the marriage.